Hardfliper/Minishell/README.md

   Minishell is a C Unix command interpreter.

 ## Compilation
-  Go to the root of the repository and run 'make', this will build the 'mysh' executable file
+  Go to the root of the repository and run `make`, this will build the `mysh` executable file

 ## Builtin
 CD